What is a class diagram, and what is it used for?

 5. Aggregation.
 A special type of association between classes, wherein one class is part of another.

 6. Composition.
 Essentially a kind of aggregation, only, in this case, classes that are part of another class are destroyed when the aggregator class is destroyed.
+Find out how Composition differs from Aggregation.

 Check out our article on UML Class diagram arrows.